Minmi paravertebra: Description

 Minmi was a small herbivorous quadrupedal armoured ankylosaurian.
 In 2016, Gregory S. Paul estimated its length at 3 m, its weight at 300 kg.
-For an ankylosaurian, Minmi had long limbs, perhaps used to quickly search cover under brushes when threatened by large predators which might have been able to flip the small animal on its back.
+For an ankylosaurian, Minmi had long limbs, perhaps used to quickly search cover under bushes when threatened by large predators which might have been able to flip the small animal on its back.

 Unlike other ankylosaurians, Minmi had horizontally oriented plates of bones that ran along the sides of its vertebrae, hence its specific name, paravertebra.
 Molnar in 1980 acknowledged that these were ossified tendons, but denied that they were homologous to the ossified tendons of other Ornithischia and claimed that they resembled the pathological tendon aponeurosis of modern crocodiles.
 Victoria Megan Arbour in 2014 deemed this unlikely and could find only one autapomorphy in the holotype: the high vertical extent of the musculus articulospinalis tendon ossification at its outer front end, wrapping itself around the side process of the vertebra.
 In 2015, Arbour and Philip Currie concluded that even this was not unique, which would mean the holotype had no diagnostic features and Minmi would be a nomen dubium.
 However, the 2015 description of Kunbarrasaurus announced that new distinguishing traits of Minmi had been discovered and that it should be considered a valid taxon.
+In 2021, Rozadilla and colleagues argued that Minmi is indeed distinct from its relatives like Struthiosaurus and should be considered a valid taxon.

 Phylogeny

 In 1980, Molnar placed Minmi in the Ankylosauria.
 In 1987, he thought it was a member of the Nodosauridae.
 In 2011, a new cladistic analysis performed by Thompson et al. recovered Minmi as the basalmost known ankylosaurid.
 Arbour & Currie entered Minmi and Minmi sp. as separate operational taxonomic units in their analysis and recovered Minmi as the basalmost ankylosaurid but Minmi sp. (= Kunbarrasaurus) as a more basal ankylosaurian, too "primitive" to be included in either the Ankylosauridae or Nodosauridae.

-Paul proposed in the 2010 edition of The Princeton Field Guide to Dinosaurs that both taxa were part of a group he referred to as "minmids", alongside Liaoningosaurus.
-In the 2016 edition he instead classified both as ankylosaurids.
+A 2023 phylogenetic analysis recovered Minmi as an eurypodan outside Stegosauria and Ankylosauria due to the lack of ankylosaur synapomorphies.
+A 2024 phylogenetic analysis recovered it as an ankylosaurian of uncertain taxonomic family.

 Paleobiology and diet

-A scientific paper that was published in the year 2000 by Ralph E. Molnar and Harold Trevor Clifford found that Minmi was a low browser and grazer whose diet consisted of plants that grew low to the ground.
+A scientific paper published in the year 2000 by Ralph E. Molnar and Harold Trevor Clifford found that Minmi was a low browser and grazer whose diet consisted of plants that grew low to the ground.
 Its diet consisted of plants such as seeds, fruit, flowering plants, and ferns.